 Opening hours for day visitors

-In the summer from June to August the lighthouse is open daily at 10.00-18.00, and in September by arrangement.
+In the summer the lighthouse is open daily at 10.00-18.30 from June to August, and in May and September by arrangement.
+We ask private boats to call +358 50 307 4227 before arrival.

 The entrance fee, which must be paid by everyone visiting, is used exclusively for the maintenance of the lighthouse.
 The tour boat cruise price includes the entrance fee.
-As of 2020 the entrance fee is 9,00 euro/adult and 4,50 euro/child (4-14 year old).
+In 2022 the entrance fee is 10,00 euro/adult and 5,00 euro/child (4-14 year old).

 Coffee and dining